RedPillAnalytics/docker-sdc/README.md

 The Docker repo can be found here: https://github.com/streamsets/datacollector-docker

 ## Changes
-Explanation of changes to the original Dockerfile should be detailed here (easier to find than surfing commits)
+Explanation of changes to the original Dockerfile should be detailed here (easier to find than surfing commits).
+Yes I know that is the point of version control

+- Updated version from 2.6.0.0 to 3.11.0
+  - this will need to be managed as new SDC versions are rolled out.